mstable/MIPs/TDP/tdp-33.md

 Requesting funding of a maximum 27,500 MTA per quarter at the beginning of each quarter, starting in Q1 2022.
 This amount has been calculated based on the following estimated spending:

-- Compensating 3 Community DAO Signers: 12,000 MTA (1,000 USD worth of MTA per signer per month, based on current MTA price of 0.75 USD as minimum)
+- Compensating 3 community signers across the ProtocolDAO & TreasuryDAO: 12,000 MTA (1,000 USD worth of MTA per signer per month, based on current MTA price of 0.75 USD as minimum)
 - Coordinape: 7,500 MTA (Max 2,500 MTA per epoch with 3 epochs per quarter)
 - Moderator Payments: 6,000 MTA (500 USD worth of MTA per moderator per month, based on current MTA price of 0.75 USD as minimum)
 - Contests and giveaways: 1,500 MTA per quarter